reedwrogers/Personal-Projects/README.md

 - <a href="https://github.com/reedwrogers/Christmas-Movie-Marathon">Christmas Movie Marathon</a>
   - An automated system to collect feedback via text from family on our Christmas movie marathon using SQLite, Python, and SMTP

-- Clustering from Scratch
+- *Clustering from Scratch*

 ## D <a id="d"></a>
 - <a href="https://reedwrogers.github.io/Shades-of-Consumption.github.io/">Shades of Consumption</a>
   - An interactive D3 visual made in JavaScript and HTML telling the story of coal consumption in previous decades (UIUC MCS-DS)

 ## E <a id="e"></a>
-- Expectation-maximization
+- *Expectation-maximization*

 ## F <a id="f"></a>
-- FPL Point Prediction Model
+- *FPL Point Prediction Model*

 ## L <a id="l"></a>
-- Large Language Models
+- *Large Language Models*

-- Linear Regression from Scratch
+- *Linear Regression from Scratch*

-- Logistic Regression from Scratch
+- *Logistic Regression from Scratch*

 ## M <a id="m"></a>
-- Markov Chain Analysis for Text Prediction
+- *Markov Chain Analysis for Text Prediction*

-- Mining Bitcoin with Pyminer
+- *Mining Bitcoin with Pyminer*

-- Minimax Implementation to play Tic-Tac-Toe
+- *Minimax Implementation to play Tic-Tac-Toe*

-- Monte Carlo Simulation With Financial Data
+- *Monte Carlo Simulation With Financial Data*

 ## N <a id="n"></a>
-- Naive Bayes from Scratch
+- *Naive Bayes from Scratch*

-- Neural Network from Scratch
+- *Neural Network from Scratch*

 ## P <a id="p"></a>
 - <a href="https://github.com/reedwrogers/Pen-To-Pi">Pen to Pi</a>
-  - An IoT system taking images of handwritten notes from my Raspberry Pi and running OCR on them with Google Cloud Vision API
+  - An IoT system taking images of handwritten notes from my Raspberry Pi and running OCR on them with Google Cloud Vision API (UIUC MCS-DS)

-- Principal Component Analysis
+- *Principal Component Analysis*

-- Principal Coordinate Analysis
+- *Principal Coordinate Analysis*

 ## R <a id="r"></a>
 -  <a href="https://github.com/reedwrogers/Random-Forest/blob/main/Random%20Forest.ipynb">Random Forest from Scratch</a>

 - Running Map Image Generator

 ## S <a id="s"></a>